 A significant adverse GHG impact may occur when a project generates greenhouse gas emissions either directly or indirectly that may have a significant impact on the environment or when a project conflicts with any applicable plan, policy, or regulation adopted for the purposes of reducing the emissions of greenhouse gases.
-The proposed project does not include construction or alteration of the existing building; therefore, no construction-related GHG impacts would occur.
-Long-term GHG emissions would be associated with operation of the commercial cannabis cultivation, distribution, manufacturing and retail business.
+The proposed project does not include new construction or alteration of the existing buildings; therefore, no construction-related GHG impacts would occur.
+Long-term GHG emissions would be associated with operation of the indoor cannabis cultivation, distribution, and retail business.
 GHG impacts specific to each license are discussed below.

-There would not be a substantial increase in GHG emissions because indoor cultivation and manufacturing operations are already occurring on-site.
-Refer to Section III, Air Quality regarding air conditioning and carbon filters in use on the project site.
+There would not be a substantial increase in GHG emissions because indoor cultivation is already occurring on-site.
+This use is not proposed to be expanded.

 Because the project involves an existing business that currently distributes and sells commercial cannabis, a minor incremental increase in vehicle trips to the project site may occur as a result of increased commercial activity, which would incrementally increase GHG emissions.
-However, the proposed project would not result in a substantial change in land use or vehicle trip generation, therefore, a substantial increase in GHG emissions would not occur.
+However, the proposed project would not result in a substantial change in land use or vehicle trip generation.